 Following is the list of animated features set for release in 2020 as of this writing:

 “Onward,” directed by Dan Scanlon, released March 6, 2020

 “Soul,” directed by Pete Docter, set to be released December 25, 2020 (Disney+)

 “My Hero Academia: Heroes Rising,” directed by Kenji Nagasaki, released February 26, 2020

 “Ride Your Wave,” directed by Masaaki Yuasa, released February 19, 2020

-“Lupin the 3rd: The First,” directed by Takashi Yamazaki, release date TBD 2020
+“Lupin III: The First,” directed by Takashi Yamazaki, set to be released October 18, 2020

 “A Shaun the Sheep Movie: Farmageddon,” directed by Will Becher and Richard Phelan, released February 14, 2020